-For any investment, one of the most important considerations is the ability to efficiently buy or sell that asset if and when the investor pleases.
+For any investment, one of the most important considerations is the ability to efficiently buy or sell assets.
 After all, what is the point of profit if the seller is not able to realize their gains?
-The liquidity of the asset will largely determine if and how much of a position a prudent investor will take in the investment – and this extends to Bitcoin and other cryptocurrencies.
+The asset liquidity will largely determine if and how much of a position an investor can take in the investment.
+Of course, this extends to Bitcoin and other cryptocurrencies.

 Liquidity in cryptocurrency means the ease with which a digital currency or token can be converted to another digital asset or cash without impacting the price and vice-versa.
-Since liquidity is a measure of the outside demand and supply of an asset, a deep market with ample liquidity is an indication of a healthy market.
-Additionally, the more liquidity available in a cryptocurrency or digital asset, all things being equal, the more stable and less volatile that asset should be.
+Liquidity is a measure of the outside demand and supply of an asset.
+Meaning, a deep market with ample liquidity is an indication of a healthy market.
+Additionally, the more liquidity available in a cryptocurrency, the more stable and less volatile that asset should be.

-In other words, a liquid cryptocurrency market exists when someone is prepared to buy when you are looking to see; and if you’re buying, someone is willing to sell.
+In other words, a liquid cryptocurrency market exists when someone is prepared to buy when you are looking to sell.
+If you’re buying, someone is willing to sell.
 It means you may buy that digital asset in the quantity that you want, take profit from a trading opportunity, or in the worst case, cut your losses should the value of the asset fall below your costs, all without moving the market dramatically.

 An example of liquidity: You may have tons of bottled water available for sale, but if you’re alone in a remote desert, it will be difficult to find a buyer.